Gateway towns to Yellowstone become dead ends after flood

 Montana Gov. Greg Gianforte, a Republican, has faced criticism from Democrats and members of the public for being out of the country during the disaster.

-Spokesperson Brooke Stroyke said in a statement Wednesday that the governor had left last week on a long-scheduled personal trip with his wife and "is returning early and and as quickly as possible.”
-The statement did not say where the governor was.
+Spokesperson Brooke Stroyke said the governor had left last week on a long-scheduled personal trip with his wife and was due back Thursday.
+She would not say where he was, citing security reasons.

-in his absence, Montana’s Lt.
-Gov. Kristen Juras signed an emergency disaster declaration on Tuesday.
+In his absence, Montana’s Lt.
+Gov. Kristen Juras signed an emergency disaster declaration Tuesday.

 Melley reported from in Los Angeles.
-Associated Press journalists Brittany Peterson in Red Lodge, Amy Beth Hanson in Helena, Mead Gruver in Cheyenne, Wyoming and Lindsay Whitehurst contributed to this report.
+Associated Press journalists Brittany Peterson in Red Lodge, Amy Beth Hanson in Helena, Mead Gruver in Cheyenne, Wyoming, and Lindsay Whitehurst in Salt Lake City contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.